Flow of Grace

 “We take what we think are the tools of spiritual transformation into our own hands and try to sculpt ourselves into robust Christlike specimens.
 But spiritual transformation is primarily the work of the Holy Spirit.
 He is the Master Sculptor.” — Jerry Bridges

 “Every growth of spiritual life, from the first tender shoot until now, has been the work of the Holy Spirit...The only way to more life is the Holy Spirit.
 You will not even know that you want more unless He works in you to desire it...The Spirit of God must come and make the letter alive, transfer it to your heart, set it on fire, and make it burn within you, or else its divine force and majesty will be hid from your eyes...Prayer is the creation of the Holy Spirit.
-We cannot do without prayer, and we cannot pray without the Holy Spirit.” — Charles Spurgeon
+We cannot do without prayer, and we cannot pray without the Holy Spirit.” — C.H.
+Spurgeon

 “Grace is the voice that calls us to change and then gives us the power to pull it off.” — Max Lucado